Zygmunt Konieczny

 Zygmunt Konieczny (born 3 January 1937) is a Polish composer of theatre and film music.

+Early life

-Zygmunt Konieczny spent his childhood in the village of Szczyrzyc.
+Konieczny spent his childhood in the village of Szczyrzyc.

+Career

 He debuted in the 1950s in the cabaret Piwnica pod Baranami in Kraków.
-Since then Konieczny composed many pieces for film, theater performances and singers such as Ewa Demarczyk and Joanna Słowińska.
-He lives in Kraków.
+Since then, Konieczny composed many pieces for film, theater performances and singers.
 He won the 2003 Georges Delerue Award for his score of the film Pornografia.